The Smart Way to Buy a Home with No Money Down

 There are two kinds of loan that do allow the buyer to sign a loan for 100% of the sales price.
 There is a third kind of loan that will allow people to buy with a small down payment of 3.5% of the sales price, but there is good news about that too.
 Here is a brief summary of the 3 loans.

-- USDA Mortgage – Provided by the United States Department of Agriculture (USDA), these mortgages can be for 100% of the sales price or the appraised amount, whichever is higher.
+- USDA Mortgage – Provided by the United States Department of Agriculture (USDA), these mortgages can have loan amounts up to the sales price (no down payment) or the appraised amount, whichever is higher.
 There are income requirements as well as restrictions about eligible properties, but a majority of the people in any area will qualify for this loan based on income guidelines.

 - VA mortgage – This loan is for qualifying members of the military.
 There are several guidelines about service time for people who are already discharged as well as people that are currently active in the military or reserves.
 For people that meet the service requirements and have met the requirements mention at the beginning of this article this is a great way to purchase a home.